 The challenge with regard to municipal budget and its spending is that the expected revenue is not necessarily always collected as consumers have of recent past failed to pay for municipal services even though they receive and use them.
-Also, spending on conditional grants, especially MIG has proven to be a challenge in the last three financial years although there was a huge improvement in 2015/16.
+Also, spending on conditional grants, especially MIG has proven to be a challenge in the last three financial years, although there were huge improvements in 2016/17.